5,276,406 members and growing! (16,097 online)

 Token time

-For increased safety, a service should consider invalid a token whose time seed is smaller with more than 7 days than the current (service) time, or bigger with more than 1 minute (just in case the clocks are desynchronized).
+For increased safety, a service should consider invalid a token whose time stamp is smaller with more than 7 days than the current (service) time, or bigger with more than 5 minutes (this margin of error is for cases when clocks are desynchronized).

 Multiple token execution